Seychelles: Wildlife

 Seychelles hosts some of the largest seabird colonies in the world, notably on the outer islands of Aldabra and Cosmoledo.
 In granitic Seychelles the largest colonies are on Aride Island including the world's largest numbers of two species.
 The sooty tern also breeds on the islands.
 Other common birds include cattle egret (Bubulcus ibis) and the fairy tern (Gygis alba).
 More than 1,000 species of fish have been recorded.

 The granitic islands of Seychelles are home to roughly 268 flowering plant species, of which 70 (28%) are endemic.
 Particularly well known is the coco de mer, a species of palm that grows only on the islands of Praslin and neighbouring Curieuse.
 Sometimes nicknamed the "love nut" (the shape of its "double" coconut resembles buttocks), the coco-de-mer produces the world's heaviest seed.
 The jellyfish tree is to be found in only a few locations on Mahé.
 This strange and ancient plant, in a genus of its own, Medusagyne seems to reproduce only in cultivation and not in the wild.
-Other unique plant species include Wright's gardenia (Rothmannia annae), found only on Aride Island’s Special Reserve.
-There are several unique species of orchid on the islands.
-Famous botanist Dr. Herb Herbertson was known for his love of the islands unique orchid varieties.
+Other unique plant species include Wright's gardenia (Rothmannia annae), found only on Aride Island's Special Reserve.
+There are 6 potentially endemic species of orchid living on the islands.

 Seychelles is home to two terrestrial ecoregions: Granitic Seychelles forests and Aldabra Island xeric scrub.
 The country had a 2019 Forest Landscape Integrity Index mean score of 10/10, ranking it first globally out of 172 countries.

 Environmental issues

 Since the use of spearguns and dynamite for fishing was banned through efforts of local conservationists in the 1960s, the wildlife is unafraid of snorkelers and divers.
 Coral bleaching in 1998 has damaged most reefs, but some reefs show healthy recovery (such as Silhouette Island).

-Despite huge disparities across nations, Seychelles claims to have achieved nearly all of its Millennium Development Goals.
-17 MDGS and 169 targets have been achieved.
-Environmental protection is becoming a cultural value.
+Seychelles claims to have achieved nearly all of its Millennium Development Goals, with 7 out of 8 goals having been achieved.
+Environmental protection has been emphasized by the government.

-Their government's Seychelles Climate Guide describes the nation's climate as rainy, with a dry season with an ocean economy in the ocean regions.
+The government's Seychelles Climate Guide describes the nation's climate as rainy, with a dry season with an ocean economy in the ocean regions.
 The Southeast Trades is on the decline but still fairly strong.
 Reportedly, weather patterns there are becoming less predictable.